OlivierLD/raspberry-coffee/JupyterNotebooks/deep.learning.crash.course/TRANSCRIPT.md

 #### Activation functions
 The Activation Function sits between the calculated output, and the actual output of the neuron (`y`).
 It compresses the calculated output between 2 other values (like 0 and 1, -1 and +1, etc).
+This is a way to normalize the output data _of a layer_, so the next one knows what to deal with.
+For example, in  the TensorFlow playground, the orange values will be the one ranging from -1 to 0, and the blue ones from 0 to 1.
 Notice that the output `y` becomes the `x` of the Activation Function.

 Among them, we have: